dmhurley/course-site/README.md

 1) Cloning this Repository
 ------------------------------

-The best way to clone this repository is to use Composer.
+The best way to get this repository running on your computer is to use Composer.
 If you don't have Composer installed you can run the following commands from the project directory:

 		curl -s http://getcomposer.org/installer | php

-to install Composer and:
+to install Composer, and:

 		php composer.phar update